Patrick McGuigan: Personal life

-McGuigan was a beloved and respected man both professionally and personally.
-He was called West Hudson's most colorful character, had a witty and lively sense of humor, and was close friends with virtually every known boxing figure at the time, as well as many prominent politicians, including President Theodore Roosevelt, who was known for his acquaintance among prize-fighters.
-He was also a member of many professional soccer and baseball circles and often trained with Federal League players, including his friend Rupert Mills.
+He was close friends with President Theodore Roosevelt, who was known for his acquaintance among prize-fighters.
+He was also a member of professional soccer and baseball circles and often trained with Federal League players, including his friend Rupert Mills.

 He is noted for having neither drank nor smoked, although he often chewed tobacco.
 He was an avid soccer fan and would drive to Boston and once Chicago to attend games.
 Paddy was also a successful gambler and would place bets on almost any sporting event.
 He often traveled with the West Hudson A.A. professional soccer team and would then return home with a "bundle of greenbacks."

 In 1909, McGuigan served as a key witness in the NJ Supreme Court case of Michael Farese v.
 North Jersey Street Railway Company.
 The plaintiff Michael Farese was struck by a train car one night as he crossed over its tracks in Harrison, NJ.
 Farese claimed that he looked for oncoming cars before he crossed, but was struck anyway due to the operator's negligence in possibly not having his headlights on.
 The trial court ruled in the defendant's favor, stating that based on the evidence presented, if the plaintiff had looked before he crossed, he should have been able to see the oncoming car in time to move to safety.
 McGuigan, who was on the other side of the street at the time of the accident, testified that he was able to see both Farese and the car before the accident occurred, adding doubts to Farese's claim that he looked but could not see the oncoming car before crossing the tracks, considering McGuigan, as well as other testifying witnesses, was able to see both from a distance away.
 The NJ Supreme Court ruled that a decision was one for a jury to make, and affirmed the ruling of the lower court in favor of the defendant.

 On April 25, 1915, Paddy was involved in an altercation with baseball player Hal Chase following a Buffalo Buffeds loss in Newark, NJ.
 Chase was walking down South 2nd Street in Harrison when he and a fan named Billy Quinn began exchanging blows after Quinn heckled him over the team's loss.
 Paddy joined the fight and landed a few painful blows to Chase before local police arrived to break it up.